 How fast is ultrafast?

 Ultrafast may be used to refer to connection speeds of 300Mb+.
 But it is also used by some providers for broadband speeds of 100Mb+.

 Upload speed is not usually part of the definition, but you can also expect this to be very rapid, with some ultrafast fibre services offering a symmetrical connection where the download and upload rate is the same (as opposed to asymmetrical where it’s faster in one direction, usually in favour of download speed).

 What is ultrafast broadband good for?
 Do I need ultrafast broadband?

 Ultrafast broadband is capable of doing anything a regular broadband service can do, only much quicker!

 Ultrafast broadband makes large downloads trivial.
 The upload speed is also much better, which is very helpful if you need to frequently send big files.

 - Family and shared homes

-If your connection often slows down when your entire home is online at the same time, ultrafast broadband can provide enough bandwidth that everyone can do what they like with the internet without affecting anyone else.
+If your connection often slows down when your entire home is online at the same time, ultrafast broadband can provide enough bandwidth that everyone can do what they like with the internet without it slowing to a crawl.